ewfreesRes/IndonesianActuarialShortCourse/chapter2.md

 ```

-The Wisconsin lottery dataset has already been read into a dataset `Wisc_lottery`.
+The Wisconsin lottery dataset, `Wisc_lottery`,has already been read into a dataframe `Lot`.

 Like insurance, lotteries are uncertain events and so the skills to work with and interpret lottery data are readily applicable to insurance.
 It is common to report sales and population in thousands of units, so this exercise gives you practice in rescaling data via linear transformations.

 `@instructions`
-- From the available population and sales variables, create new variables, say, `pop_1000` and `sales_1000` that are in thousands (of people and of dollars, respectively).
+- From the available population and sales variables, create new variables in the dataframe `Lot`, `pop_1000` and `sales_1000` that are in thousands (of people and of dollars, respectively).
-- Create summary statistics for the new variables.
+- Create summary statistics for the dataframe that includes these new variables.
 - Plot `pop_1000` versus `sales_1000`.
 - Calculate the correlation between `pop_1000` versus `sales_1000` using the function [cor()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/cor).
 How does this differ between the correlation between population and sales in the original units?

 `@hint`
+Use the dataframe to refer to pop and sales as `Lot$pop` and `Lot$sales`, respectively

 `@pre_exercise_code`
 ```{r}